 Currently, there is no single place where you can go to access all the information you need without paying an arm and a leg for it.
 Most accountants’ websites are not aimed at providing you information.
 Accountants websites are aimed at enticing you to become their client by telling you how good they are.
 The information I provide on my public platforms are general in nature.
 However, be aware that general information will get you only so far.

 There are affordable solutions to those needing help with starting and running their business.
-You can sign up for inexpensive online courses or group coaching.
-If you really want to grow your business or you want to get specific on your own particular circumstances, then you HAVE to do 1-on-1 coaching and mentoring.
+You can sign up for inexpensive online courses or coaching.
 Helping you move from employee to entrepreneur is not just about tax advice or management accounting.
 That’s just a very small part of running a successful business.
-You must also work on marketing, systems and your leadership.
+You must also work on marketing, systems and your leadership – check out some of my earlier articles, particularly on the biggest problems that businesses face today – but don’t let it frighten you.
+Be prepared as you head into this brave new world of entrepreneurs.